Tobee1406/Drunky/README.md

 ### Step 2:

 Determine at what time you drank the beverage(s).
-It then calculates your BAC and whether you're above the legal limit.
-(Denmark, 0,5 ‰) It also generates a graph that shows a linear decrease and when the BAC should be at 00.
+It then calculates your BAC and whether you're above the legal limit (Denmark, 0,5 ‰).
+It also generates a graph that shows a linear decrease and when the BAC should be at 00.

 **Settings**